Skip to main content

 Writing Python Agent Code

-from narada import Agent, LocalBrowserWindow
+from narada import Agent, BrowserEnvironment

-# Navigate to a starting page (use new_tab=True for the first navigation)
+# Navigate to a starting page.
+Use new_tab=True for the first navigation.

-await window.go_to_url(url="https://example.com", new_tab=True)
+await agent.go_to_url(url="https://example.com", new_tab=True)

-response = await window.agent(
+response = await agent.run(

 prompt="Extract the main heading from this page",